-The Grüvi brewing process uses malted grain, hops and an arrested fermentation process to produce non-alcoholic beers and a “prosecco.”
+The Grüvi brewing process uses malted grain, hops and an arrested fermentation process to produce non-alcoholic beers, a “prosecco,” and a bubbly rosé.
 Trace amounts of alcohol can be found, typically between 0.1% and 0.3% ABV (NA beer is legally defined as measuring less than 0.5% ABV).

 Better yet: Grüvi products are low calorie, too.
-The Weisse wheat beer, presenting the essence of banana and clove like a traditional weizen, is only 26 calories.
+The Weisse is 25 calories.
 The hoppy IPA, with Citra, Galaxy, Ekuanot and Mosaic hops, has 60 calories.
 The dry, smoky, toasty Stout adds 45 calories to your day.
-And the prosecco, made with Chardonnay grapes (no added sulfates or sugar), comes with 50 calories.
+Pale Ale is a tad higher, at 80 calories.
+Look for limited-release seasonal beers, too.
+The prosecco, made with Chardonnay grapes (no added sulfates or sugar), comes with 50 calories, and the rosé at 60.
 Available for purchase online at GetGruvi.com.

 From Grüvi and Twospoons.ca

 - 3 cups Grüvi prosecco (about 3 bottles), chilled

 - 1 cup orange juice, freshly squeezed and chilled